mikegrudic/gizmo_turb_box/README.md

 ./GIZMO params.txt 0
 ```

+Note that the provided `params.txt` is only an example and should be adjusted based on the requirements of your simulation.

+# Submitting an MPI job
 An example submission script for running the code with MPI on Frontera is given in `run.sh`; the exact command will vary depending on your machine.